gengyuanmax/gengyuanmax.github.io/_pages/about.md

 Prior to this, I attained my bachelor degree (2018) in [Zhejiang University](https://www.zju.edu.cn/english/), China and my master degree (2021) in [Technical University of Munich](https://www.tum.de/), Germany.

-Originally, I am from Hunan, China.
+Originally, I am from [Hunan](https://en.wikipedia.org/wiki/Hunan), China.

 - uni email: [zhang{at}dbs[dot]ifi[dot]lmu[dot]de](mailto:zhang@dbs.ifi.lmu.de)
 - personal email: [gengyuanmax{at}gmail[dot]com](mailto:gengyuanmax@gmail.com)
-- hobbies: Plants, Crusaeder Kings III, Travelling
+- hobbies: Plants, Crusaeder Kings III, Travelling, Cooking
 - have a cute Dackel (dachshund)

+`I am open to any collaboration and full-time job opportunities.`

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.